Dine in a snow globe, escape dragons at the castle, get nostalgic at a pop-up retro arcade and more for March Break.

 If your family enjoys the outdoors, consider visiting Trillium Park at Ontario Place this March break to experience Lumière.

-This free, family-friendly event will be showcasing an enchanting world of light and artistry from March 12 to April 20.
-During each day of March Break, you can warm up by the firepit and explore the 17 unique and interactive light installations, which will be illuminated from sunset until 11:00 p.m.
+This free, family-friendly event will showcase an enchanting world of light and artistry from March 10 to April 4, 2025.
+During each day of March Break, you can warm up by the firepit and explore the 14 unique and interactive light installations, which will be illuminated from sunset until 11:00 p.m.

-A winter visit to the Distillery District will make your belly happy (thanks to the many fabulous restaurants in the historic area), and your family can also enjoy Après Ski Weekends.
+A winter visit to the Distillery District will make your belly happy (thanks to the many fabulous restaurants in the historic area), and your family can also enjoy Fireside in the Distillery (now through March 16, 2025), a winter wonderland of heated patios, fire pits, twinkling lights and a unique array of artisan hot chocolate and s’mores.

 Outdoor skating rinks in Toronto are a popular March Break hangout for families, especially when there are DJ nights hosted at rinks like The Bentway and Barbara Ann Scott Ice Trail.
 Lace up those skates and grab a hot chocolate!
 There is a skating rink for every kind of skater.